A new Request for Comments is now available in online RFC libraries.

 I-D Tag: draft-ietf-ipp-protocol-v11-06.txt

 This document is one of a set of documents, which together describe

 all aspects of a new Internet Printing Protocol (IPP).
 IPP is an

 application level protocol that can be used for distributed printing

 using Internet tools and technologies.
-This document describes a
+This document defines the rules

 This document is a product of the Internet Printing Protocol Working

 This document specifies an Internet standards track protocol for

 the Internet community, and requests discussion and suggestions

 for improvements.
 Please refer to the current edition of the